 Narendra Modi, would not have imagined that his exhortation that ‘toilets first, temples later’ at a Delhi conclave would not only generate a debate within the saffron fraternity but would also bring back focus on the pathetic situation of sanitation in his home state itself.
-And the ensuing discussion would also transcend to his controversial … More How Modi Views Untouchability: Dissecting the ‘Toilets First, Temples Later’ Debate→
+And the ensuing discussion would also transcend to his controversial ideas about untouchability – the social-religious practice based on the logic of purity and pollution which has marginalised, terrorised and relegated a section of Indian society to a life marked by humiliation and indignity.
+Continue reading How Modi Views Untouchability: Dissecting the ‘Toilets First, Temples Later’ Debate→

 This is a guest post by AGRIMA BHASIN: No different from the caste hierarchy in India, the National Commission for Safai Karamcharis (NCSK) enjoys a marginal status, at the bottom, in the power hierarchy of commissions.
-“Why,” asked Former Prime Minister Narasimha Rao, “is it that the Commission for Safai Karamcharis is being subjected to … More Killing it softly over two decades: Agrima Bhasin→
+“Why,” asked Former Prime Minister Narasimha Rao, “is it that the Commission for Safai Karamcharis is being subjected to the same discrimination as the safai karamcharis themselves?
+This is not something to be proud of.”
+He minced no words at the Conference of Welfare Ministers of States in 1996, to guilt the august gathering into recognising their culpability in deliberately weakening a competent commission.
+Continue reading Killing it softly over two decades: Agrima Bhasin→